 The seeds that contain contaminants are the leading cause of outbreaks of sprout-related illnesses.
 So, it's vital to choose clean seeds.

-Reputable health food stores are your best options to source your seeds; you can even purchase them online.
-Those beans included in gardening kits will likely be chemically treated and should not be used to grow sprouts.
+Reputable health food stores are your best seed-sourcing options; you can purchase them online.
+Those beans in gardening kits will likely be chemically treated and should not be used to grow sprouts.

 Clean them and take out any damaged beans or foreign objects.
 Rinse and wash the beans thoroughly several times until the water turns clear.